Learn everything you need to know about worker's compensation insurance in Virginia.

 Workers’ compensation protects employees hurt on the job by covering medical expenses, rehabilitation costs and lost wages.

 Subcontractors’ employees are also included when counting the total number of employees.
-Unlike some states, this applies regardless of whether the subcontractor has workers’ compensation coverage for its employees.
+Unlike some states, this applies regardless of whether the subcontractor has workers’ comp coverage for its employees.

 Executive officers may reject coverage, but they must give proper notice to the employer and the Virginia Workers’ Compensation Commission.

 Virginia has a private market.
-Businesses can purchase a workers' compensation policy from any insurance carrier or agency that is licensed to write in that state.
-Group insurance and self-insurance are also allowed.
+Businesses can purchase a workers' comp policy from any insurance carrier or agency that is licensed to write in that state.
+In addition to purchasing through a Virginia workers' compensation insurance companies, group insurance and self-insurance are also allowed.

 If you’re still having trouble finding coverage, you can contact NCCI, which operates Virginia’s assigned risk pool and will place you with a carrier.